synaptiko/ember-font-awesome/README.md

 `>= 0.1.0`, `< 1.0.0` | `>= 1.13.0`   | `ember-cli-font-awesome`
 `0.0.9`               | `< 1.11.0`    | `ember-cli-font-awesome`

-### V4.0.0-alpha, important notes
+### V4.0.0, important notes

-The version 4.0.0 of this addon introduces an entirely new approach in which the addon contains no components and has 0 runtime overhead.
+Version 4.0.0 of this addon introduces an entirely new approach in which the addon contains no components and has 0 runtime overhead.
 Instead, all usages of `{{fa-icon}}`, `{{fa-list}}` and `{{fa-stack}}` are transformed into the right markup in compile-time.

 To achieve this we had to make the component a bit more constrained so it can be compiled